valryon/valryon.github.io/Posts/2013/2013-02-19-renewing-my-blog.md

-Starting from the day after tomorrow I'll truly be an **indie software and game developer**.
+﻿Starting from the day after tomorrow I'll truly be an **indie software and game developer**.

 By truly I mean that I just left my current job at [RegionsJob](http://www.regionsjob.com), an awesome French website making company, to create my own business with a friend, **[Matthieu Oger](http://www.twitter.com/yiashen)**.